Adam Vinatieri: 2017 season

-2018: record-setting season
+2018 season: Record-setting season

 The 2018 season was one that featured several major milestones and NFL records for Vinatieri.
 On February 22, Vinatieri signed a one-year contract extension with the Colts through the 2018 season.
 In the Colts' 2018 regular season opener against the Cincinnati Bengals, Vinatieri hit a 51-yard field goal and became the oldest player to hit a field goal of 50 yards or more.
 In Week 2, against Washington, Vinatieri hit three extra-point attempts to score 2,501 points in his career and became only the second player in NFL history to score over 2,500 points; he also moved into fourth place all-time in extra-point attempts with 828.
 In Week 3, against the Philadelphia Eagles, Vinatieri connected on an extra point and 3-of-3 field goals, allowing him to tie the NFL record of 565 field goals made by Morten Andersen.
 In Week 4, Vinatieri hit 4-of-4 extra points and 2-of-2 field goals in a losing effort to the Houston Texans to make him the all-time leader in field goals made.
 He also surpassed George Blanda, moving him into fourth place all-time in career games played with 341.
 On October 4, 2018, Vinatieri kicked a 54-yard field goal to break his own record of the oldest player to hit a 50+ yard field goal.
 He also surpassed Gary Anderson, moving him into second place all-time in field goal attempts with 674.
 In Week 6, against the New York Jets, Vinatieri scored 10 points, hitting 2-for-2 in field goals and 4-for-4 in extra points, surpassing Anderson and moving into third place all-time in extra-point attempts.
 In Week 8, against the Oakland Raiders, Vinatieri scored 10 points and became the all-time NFL leader in points scored with 2,550.
 He earned AFC Special Teams Player of the Week for his game against the Raiders.
 In Week 14, in a win over the Texans, Vinatieri made 3-for-3 extra points to move into second place all-time with 860 and he also connected on a 54-yard field goal to break his own record of oldest player to connect on a 50+ yard field goal.
 He also became the fourth player in NFL history to play in 350 games.
-In a Week 17 game against the Tennessee Titans, at age 46, Vinatieri broke his own record with a 53-yard field goal to become the oldest player to kick a 50+ yard field goal and moved into second place for most extra point attempts with 852.
+In a Week 17 game against the Tennessee Titans, two days after his 46th birthday, Vinatieri broke his own record with a 53-yard field goal to become the oldest player to kick a 50+ yard field goal and moved into second place for most extra point attempts with 852.
 He also became the fourth oldest player to play in a game.
 He finished the 2018 season converting 44 of 47 extra point attempts and 23 of 27 field goal attempts.